Barbecued Lobster with Sea Vegetable and Potato Salad

-Prepare the tail: Crush the shell with your hands, this will make serving easy and ensure that the smoke penetrates the tail.
-Brush the tail with some of the oil, wrap it in one of the soaked cedar sheets together with a generous amount of the fresh herbs, roll the wood up and secure with kitchen string.
+Prepare the tail: crush the shell with your hands – this will make serving easy and ensure that the smoke penetrates the tail.
+Brush the tail with some of the oil, then place it on one of the soaked cedar wood sheets, together with about two-thirds of the fresh herb sprigs.
+Wrap the cedar wood around the lobster and herbs and secure with kitchen string.

-Prepare the claws: Use a small light hammer to remove the shell from the claw meat.
-Glaze the meat with some of the oil, place the asparagus and the remainder of the herbs in a second soaked cedar wood sheet with the lobster meat, rolling the mixture up in the soaked cedar wood sheet secure with kitchen string.
+Prepare the claws: use a small light hammer to remove the shell from the claw meat.
+Glaze the meat with the remaining oil, place the asparagus and the remaining herbs on a second soaked cedar wood sheet with the lobster meat, then wrap the mixture up in the cedar wood and secure with kitchen string.

-Cook the parcels on a mild heat on the barbecue.
-I like to cook them on the cooler parts of the barbecue so that the soaked wood does not dry out too quickly nor burn too fast.
-If you are using a barbecue with a lid use the lid to encourage the smoking, barbecue for about 10 – 12 minutes over low heat.
+Cook the parcels over a mild/low heat on the barbecue for about 10–12 minutes.
+I like to cook them on the cooler parts of the barbecue so that the soaked wood does not dry out too quickly nor burn too fast (if you are using a barbecue with a lid, then use the lid to encourage the smoking).

-In the meantime prepare the sea vegetable and potato salad.
-Heat a medium non stick frying pan and saute the samphire in a splash of olive oil for two minutes, remove from the pan.
-In the same pan cook the bacon until crispy, remove and deglaze the pan with the vinegar, oil and grain mustard to form the vinaigrette.
+Meanwhile, prepare the sea vegetable and potato salad.
+Heat a splash of olive oil in a medium non-stick frying pan and sauté the samphire over a high heat for 2 minutes, then remove to a plate.
+In the same pan, cook the bacon rashers for 4–5 minutes until cooked and crispy, then remove to a plate.
+Deglaze the pan with the vinegar, extra virgin olive oil and the mustard to form the vinaigrette.
 Cut the cooked potatoes in half and mix with the warm vinaigrette.
-Chop the bacon into small pieces and mix with the potatoes, broad beans and samphire.
-Add half of the sea purslane and season to taste.
+Chop the bacon and mix with the potatoes, along with the broad beans and samphire.
+Add half of the sea purslane and season to taste with salt and pepper.

-Serve smoked lobster with the potato and sea vegetable salad and garnish with the rest of the sea purslane.
+Serve the smoked lobster (either as sealed parcels or unwrapped) on serving plates with the potato and sea vegetable salad, and garnish with the rest of the sea purslane.